 What does the course description and syllabus say regarding attendance?
 What is the method by which the final course grade is calculated?

-Any student who wishes to apply for a relaxation of attendance accommodation must schedule an appointment with the coordinator of disability services, located in the Student Health and Disability Services Office.
-Call 521-5090 for an appointment.
+Any student who wishes to apply for a relaxation of attendance accommodation must schedule an appointment with the Coordinator of Student Disability Services.
+Please call 521-5090 for an appointment.

 The student must provide documentation that describes need for relaxation of attendance.
 This documentation must be from a licensed professional qualified to diagnose and treat, such as a physician or mental health professional.
 The documentation must be sufficient to explain the nature of the disability and length of time that the student is expected to be unable to attend class.

-The coordinator of disability services will discuss the request with the instructor of the course, without revealing the name of the student, utilizing the discussion notes above.
+The Coordinator of Student Disability Services will discuss the request with the instructor of the course, without revealing the name of the student, utilizing the discussion notes above.

 If approved for accommodation the student and instructor will be notified in writing.